filveith/BetterDiscord-Spotify-Lyrics-Status/README.md

 This plugin synchronizes your Discord status message with the lyrics of the song you are currently listening to on Spotify in real time kinda like a karaoke. <br/>

+❗ The music database is not the same as Spotify so some music may not have lyrics ❗ <br/>

 ![Spotify](https://cdn.discordapp.com/attachments/951036256316452894/976908931744014376/Spotify.gif)
 ## **Song example**